 Someone with sensitive skin had most likely dealt with breakouts on their chest, back, butt, even their legs, and shoulders.
 And although several factors can cause breakouts, the best place to start is with your body wash.

 Body Wash Touting Keywords

 You’ll want to keep your eyes peeled for the following important qualities that make a body wash the perfect thing for sensitive skin; as a matter of fact - it’s more so what the body wash doesn’t contain, rather than what it does.
 These buzzwords shouldn’t be hard to find because when a brand takes the time to put in the effort to make sure their product is safe for people, they like to broadcast it pretty clearly.

-Here are what you should look for if you have sensitive skin and need a new body wash:
+Here is what you should look for if you have sensitive skin and need a new body wash:

 When you see “fragrance” on a bottle of body wash, you can just consider it to be “hidden chemicals.”
 In order for a product to be available for consumers to purchase, the Food and Drug Administration (FDA) requires all the product ingredients to be listed on the product; this is called the Fair Packaging and Labeling Act.
 Ok, yes, we know this.
 Although, part of this Act declares that companies should not be required to reveal “trade secrets.”
 An example of a trade secret would be the unique chemical composition and mixture that creates that product’s specific scent.
 To replace these secretive ingredients, companies can simply label them “fragrance” or “parfum.”